petermunro/linux-intro/README.md

 - Understand the role of the Shell and the services it provides
 - Know how to set up the Shell Environment
 - Understand and change file permissions
-- Understand the text editors available and use ‘vi’
+- Understand the text editors available and use 'vi'
 - Know how to manipulate processes
 - Use the networking facilities within Linux
 - Understand and use the backup and archive utilities

+#

 # Course Outline

 ## Introduction to Linux

-- Beginnings – UNIX
+- Beginnings: UNIX
-- What is ‘Open Source’?
+- What is 'Open Source'?
 - Linux & GNU
 - Linux Distributions